ctralie/G-RFLCT/README.md

 Geometry Radio-Frequency Library by Chris Tralie
 ===========

 This library started out as a geometry library to support some work with computational electromagnetics for radar, but it has turned into a much more general purpose 3D geometry library.
-Features include
+Please visit the wiki for some screenshots and videos of this software in action

 Features
 --------------